swiszczoo/blockchainwares-recruitment/README.md

 cmake --build .
 ```

 CMake should create a new executable in the `build/` directory, called `expressions`.
-Run it by running:
+Run it by executing:
 ```
 ./expressions
 ```